 Step 2: Analyze Skill Gaps in Employees

 There’s always something an employee can learn in the workplace to improve their professional knowledge and skills.
-To make training relevant and effective, you should identify their current skills and compare them with the skills that a modern workplace demands.
+To make training relevant and effective, you should identify and compare their current skills with the skills that a modern workplace demands.

 This will reveal the gaps, if any, in your employees.

 Pro tip: Use an online assessment tool for identifying skills gaps.
 These tools come with exciting features that make creating, delivering, tracking, and analyzing your assessments easy.

 There are several proven techniques to conduct an effective skills gap analysis that you can use.
 Make sure you employ them.

 Watch: How to Create an Assessment Online

 Once you know your learning & development goals based on the skills gaps in your employees, it’s time to select the best training tool.